jon-jacky/home/commonplace.md

 - *Arithmetic* by Paul Lockhart pages vii, 93, 151 (no link): -
   "Arithmetic is the skillful arrangement of numerical information for ease of communication and comparison ...
+  Being good at it doesn't make you particularly smart or mathematically inclined ...
+Similarly, begin unskilled at arithmetic does not mean you are stupid or that you do not have a mathematical mind.
+Arithmetic is just like any other craft; you can get good at it if you want to, but it is no big deal either way. ...

   ... let's understand that *7 x 8* is not a question and *56* is not an answer.
 Seven times eight is a *number*, and it is capable of being